LensBridge/LensBridgeFrontend/README.md

 A React frontend application for LensBridge - a media upload platform designed for UTM MSA students to share event photos and videos for potential featuring on social media.

+> See Also: [LensBridge Backend](https://github.com/IbraTech/LensBridgeBackend) - The backend API for this application.

 ## Features

 - 📸 **Media Upload**: Drag-and-drop or click to upload photos and videos